Find flights

 Boarding process

-On SWISS boarding is done by group, with pre-boarding available for families with kids under five and those with restricted mobility.
-There are five groups for European flights and six for long-haul flights.
-Those traveling on the same booking will always be placed into the same boarding group.
+On SWISS, boarding is done by group, with pre-boarding for families with babies and infants under five, unaccompanied children, and those needing extra assistance.
+There are five groups for Continental (European) flights and six for Intercontinental flights, with the extra group accommodating Premium Economy passengers.
+Passengers who check in together are assigned to the same boarding group.

-Unlike many airlines, SWISS boards are based on your seat position in a particular row, with Economy aisle seats boarding last.
-I found this stressful when trying to carry on a bag, so be prepared to gate-check your luggage if there’s not enough space.
+Unlike many airlines, SWISS boards are based on your seat position, with window seats boarding first, followed by middle seats, and aisle seats boarding last.
+I found this stressful when trying to find overhead bin space for my carry-on, so be prepared to gate-check your bag if you’re one of the last to board.

 Loyalty program and miles